 The “Task due date is reached” trigger will start the automation once the selected by you task’s due date passes.
 For example, if you have a Renewal task with a due date on 15 Aug and you have automation using this trigger for Renewal tasks, the automation will run on 15 Aug in the morning.

-All tasks with a due date in the past, or those tasks created after 9:00 GMT time with a due date matching the current date, will not trigger the automation successfully.
+All tasks with a due date in the past, or those tasks created after 9:00 UTC with a due date matching the current date, will not trigger the automation successfully.

 In addition, for successful automation execution, you must have access to the document chosen in the Automation Builder in one of the following ways:

 - The document is shared with you in a shared folder or by direct Share document option

 - The template selected in the Automation configuration is shared with you in a Space